hmrc/self-assessment-api/public/api/conf/2.0/scenarios/property-obligation-scenarios.md

-<p>Scenario simulations using _Gov-Test-Scenario_ headers is only available in sandbox environment</p>
+<p>Scenario simulations using Gov-Test-Scenario headers is only available in sandbox environment</p>
+<p>You will need to add a UK property business before making a request.
+This endpoint returns static responses.</p>
 <table>
     <thead>
         <tr>